Lombiq/Helpful-Libraries/Lombiq.HelpfulLibraries.OrchardCore/Docs/ResourceManagement.md

 ## Resource Filter

-Makes it possible to include resources automatically based on the current context.
-E.g. inject home page styling only when the home page is being loaded.
+Makes it possible to include resources automatically based on the current context, e.g. allows only injecting home page styling when the home page is being loaded.

 Usage:

-Activate the resource filter middleware by adding `app.UseResourceFilters()` to the Configure method of the Startup file located in a common module or the web project.
-E.g.:
+Activate the resource filter middleware by adding `app.UseResourceFilters()` to the `Configure()` method of the Startup file located in a common module or the web project:

 ```C#
 public override void Configure(IApplicationBuilder app, IEndpointRouteBuilder routes, IServiceProvider serviceProvider)